equinor/ops-actions/scripts/terraform-backend/README.md

 This section contains instructions on how to assign and activate access to the backend using Azure AD Privileged Identity Management (PIM).

+Only subscription Owners (members of Azure AD group `AZAPPL S000 - Owner`) should be assigned access to the backend, as it may contain infrastructure secrets.

 ### Assign access

 Follow [these steps](https://learn.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-resource-roles-assign-roles#assign-a-role) to create this assignment in PIM: